LucasdeCastro/dyform/README.md

 Field also has a prop group which is an array of fields

-When the field have a group  the component it will receive as prop a list of fields, if group components have a key the values will be storage as key value, like a checkboxlist
+When Field map has a property group the component it will receive as prop a list of fields, if fields inside group property has a key the values will be storage as key value, like a checkboxlist

 ```javascript
 {